Rmonahan/AirGoT/README.md

 ### Spots can be filtered using Google Maps
   On the spots index page there is a map that can be toggled on or off.
 When the map is toggled on the spots that are shown are  based on the spots that are in view on the map.
 When the map is moved the spots list is filtered to be the spots that are  only visible on the map.
 This was done through Google Maps Api and marker mangement.
-Whenever the map is moved a thunk         action called updateBounds is dispatched.
-The action takes in the current bounds of the map and sends that to a fetchSpots     request.
+Whenever the map is moved a thunk  action called updateFilter is dispatched.
+The action takes in the new bounds of the map and sends that to a fetchSpots     request.
 The fetchSpots request will then give those bounds to the backend controller and that controller will go through    the database and only return spots that are within those bounds.
 Those returned spots are then saved into the spots state    and that state is used to display the spots on the page.

  <img src="https://airgot-dev.s3.amazonaws.com/screenSnaps/Screen+Shot+2019-12-20+at+10.40.13+AM.png">